vastcollab/ProPGen/README.md

-# R4: Neutral Evolution on Probabilistic Genotype Networks
+# R4: Evolutionary Dynamics on Fitness Landscapes with Probabilistic Genotype-Phenotype Mapping

 Working code for VAST R4.